Before installing SharpZ3 camera units on the roof of the patrol vehicle, you must perform some pre-installation steps to prepare the vehicle.

 - Center punch

-- Used to mark drilling locations.
+- Used to mark drilling locations on the roof of the vehicle.

 - Electric or battery powered drill and drill bits